Reviewed by Erica Irish, DVM

 Phenergan is a first-generation antihistamine.
 First-generation antihistamines work by binding to histamine receptors in the brain and spinal cord.
 These are known for their sedating properties.

-This prevents the release of histamine, the substance responsible for causing allergy symptoms in the first place.
+This blocks histamines from binding to histamine receptors, the substance responsible for causing allergy symptoms in the first place.

 Phenergan (promethazine) is a common human medication used to treat allergy symptoms in humans, including: